filecoin-project/venus/CODEWALK.md

 Protocols (goroutines) communicate through custom channels.
 This architecture needs more thought, but we are considering moving more inter-module communication to use iterators (c.f. those in Java).
 An event bus might also be a good pattern for some cases, though.

-### Testing

-(More content coming here)

-A few functional tests have some bash scripts orchestrating complex test setups.

 ## Filesystem storage